ttzv/ITem/README.md

 <h3>7.
 Automatic updates</h3>

-Being able to update application with minimal user interaction is incredibly convenient.
+Being able to update application with minimal ADUser interaction is incredibly convenient.
 By using <a href="https://github.com/update4j/update4j">update4j</a> framework, and it's compatibility with Java 9 and above, we can create runtime image using <a href="https://docs.oracle.com/javase/9/tools/jlink.htm#JSWOR-GUID-CECAC52B-CFEE-46CB-8166-F17A8E9280E9">jlink</a> and update our application modules that run on custom java runtime.
 No more problems with installing and updating Java.
 Furthermore, we can auto-update Java runtime itself!
 This application integrates with <a href="https://github.com/update4j/update4j">update4j</a> on very superficial level, using only a <a href="https://github.com/update4j/update4j/wiki/Documentation#lifecycle">default Bootstrap</a>, for instance.